| 1.

 is more frustrating and disappointing for a buyer than

-finally deciding to put in an offer on a great house
+finally deciding to put an offer on home, only to

 My advice: If